What is Family Mediation?

 How does it work?

-Mediators can be but do not need to be a lawyer.
+Mediators can be but do not need to be a solicitor.
 Their role is totally impartial, the mediator is there to assist you both jointly by offering structure to your discussion and helpful legal information where requested.
 By assisting your discussion, the mediator helps you to reach a lasting settlement which is fair to both of you and agreed by both of you.
 You make all the decisions together which speeds up the process of resolving conflict and, if successful, is much cheaper than arguing your case in Court.
 It is hard work, but it is much less upsetting than going to Court.
 In many ways it is a modern approach to settling your differences.

 It is important for you to have legal advice before and during mediation.
 Once you reach the outline of a settlement, you will be advised to see a solicitor to ensure that the settlement is fair and reasonable and to assist you to finalise the issue without any delay.